 - Offers free whitening products for life

 When considering clear aligners, your estimated cost of treatment is probably one of the first things you’ll seek out.
 Even among other home aligner companies, SnapCorrect’s $1,749 price tag is fairly affordable.
 And, the price also includes your post-treatment retainers.
 This is a nice touch considering other companies charge ~$100 for aftercare retainers.
+You will, however, need to purchase an impression kit, which costs $95 (though you can often find them on sale for $49).

 Trying to pin down Invisalign’s price is a bit harder because it varies depending on your specific dentist and the severity of your condition.
 Generally, the more office visits you require, the more your aligner treatment will cost.
 But even at its most affordable, Invisalign is still pricier than home aligners.
 The average course of Invisalign treatment costs between $3,000 and $8,000.
 Unique circumstances might cause the price to fall outside this range, but in general, that’s what you can expect to pay.
 And after your treatment wraps up, you should budget for retainers, which can cost another $100 – $300 on average (unless your dentist includes them in the overall cost).